appbot/kms_rails/README.md

 Encrypted data is stored as a [MessagePack](https://github.com/msgpack/msgpack-ruby) blob in your database in the `#{my_attribute}_enc` column.
 It should be a binary column of sufficient size to store the encrypted data + metadata (suggested 65535).

 You can also toggle whether or not the model instance should retain decrypted values.
 Default is false.
 Change to true if you want to reduce the AWS API calls made for constant decryption.
-I cannot comment on the security implications enabling or disabling retaining.
+The security implications of enabling or disabling retaining are not commented upon.
 ```ruby
 kms_attr :my_attribute, key_id: 'my-aws-kms-key-id',
   retain: true